wearpants/instrument/README.rst

 ...         yield x * x
 ...         x += 1

-The :func:`measure` and :func:`measure_each` helpers record metrics for time and count for iterators and generators.
+Timing iterators is tricky. :func:`measure` and :func:`measure_each` record metrics for time and element count for iteratables.

 >>> from measure_it import measure, measure_each